aggarwal-aditya/Academic-Record-Management-Website/README.md

 - /login: send email at this route.
 Otp will be sent.
 - login/otp-verification: Send email and otp entered by the user.
 Receive success or failure messege.
 If the user is not registered, receive an http response with error code 401.
 - /instructor/addcourse: takes name and code. code must be 5 chars long.
 Adds the course with the mail of instructor
+- /courses : Takes two optional parameter instructormail(email of instructor), listofcodes(array containing list of courses codes(strings) to be searched).
+Returns all courses that match the criteria.
+Not giving parameter means return all.